Oluwayemisi-s/instantGroceries/README.md

     - Fix some known bugs

     Known Bugs:
-    - if not logged in, navbar should not be display and navlinks should not work.
+    - If not logged in, navbar should not be display and navlinks should not work.
 They currently display and work if the exact link/path is typed in the browser

 # Acknowledgments:
     This project was accomplished with the help of the many various resources provided by Flatiron Bootcamp, including our instructor who supported us whenever we hit a roadblock.